 Be prepared to present your logbook or some evidence of dive currency at check-in.
 Our currency guidelines are minimum guidelines.
 As a Certified Diver you are responsible for planning your dive profile and determining your fitness to perform to the skill level of your certification.
 If you have any doubts as to your ability to safely plan and conduct your open water dive please advise us at the time you book your reservation so that we may discuss a plan to return you to currency.

 Dive Insurance Policy

-All Key Largo Dive Center divers are strongly encouraged to have Dive Insurance.
+All Key Largo Dive Center divers are strongly encouraged to have DAN Dive Insurance.
 As an active diver, you should have this insurance to protect you and your loved ones for all of your SCUBA diving.

 Open Water Diver students may be offered complimentary DAN Dive Insurance that will cover them during their course with us.
 You will be given the opportunity to continue your coverage after you finish the course.

 Deep Wreck Dive Policy

 All deep wreck dives require Advanced Open Water / Advanced SCUBA Diver Certification and the following minimum equipment:

 - Dive Computer for Each Diver (no sharing a dive computer)